-It should be noted that this manual only takes account of matters connected with the Licensing Act 2003 up to the issue of the manual in October 2012.
+It should be noted that this manual only takes account of matters connected with the Licensing Act 2003 up to the issue of this revision of this manual.

 This manual should be used as a guide only and cannot replace legal advice.